John Mowat (rugby union): Politics

 He was a one-time President of the Spen Valley Liberal Association.

 Knighthood

 He was given a knighthood.
 He was made a baronet in 1932 due to his public services in the West Riding of Yorkshire.

 Family

 He was a son of Baillie John Mowat of Glasgow.

-His heir was Lieutanent Colonel Alfred Law Mowat.
+His heir was Lieutenant Colonel Alfred Law Mowat.
 Mowat lost his younger son John Graham Mowat in the Great War.

 Death

-Mowat died in 1935 leaving an estate of £201,535 pounds, 15 shillings and 3 pence.
+Mowat died in 1935 leaving an estate of £201,535, 15 shillings and 3 pence.